westial/minstore/README.md

 Also you can install multiple instances of this application within a range of servers and configure a strategy of communication among themselves.

-There are two strategies supported right now:
+There are three strategies supported:

-* Mirroring: one server, the emitter, processes and stores a copy of the input data and spreads the processed data to others.
+* **Mirroring**: one server, the emitter, processes and stores a copy of the input data and spreads the processed data to others.
 And the receivers only store the data.
-* Bridge: when a receiver gets enabled the flag "bridge" by a request parameter, this receiver will spreads the data to others.
+* **Bridge**: when a receiver gets enabled the flag "bridge" by a request parameter, this receiver will spreads the data to others.
 If the new receivers get the "bridge" flag enabled, they will spread to others, and so on.
+* **Cache**: two nodes or more are required, the first endpoint and at least one dependant server more.
+First endpoint bounces the request to the seconds one and waits for the response.
+Saves the valid response into the local cache and returns the result to the client.
+When the client requests a record get, if the record is into the cache, the record is provided to the client faster.

 To enable the "Mirroring" strategy, the "servers.list" configuration file into the emitter must be a list of receiver servers URL, "http/s" and port included.